 What you should know if you decide to purse a wrongful termination lawsuit is that simply getting fired when you believe you did not deserve it does not give you grounds for filing a wrongful termination lawsuit.
 To succeed with a claim, you must produce evidence that your former employer had discriminatory intent for ending your employment or retaliated against you for engaging in protected activity.

 Additionally, you must file your legal complaint soon after you lose your job.
 Missing the statute of limitations may make it impossible to receive compensation or other forms of justice, no matter how badly the employer acted.
+Read this related article: Can You Sue for Wrongful Termination in Ohio?

 Establishing Grounds for a Case